tekartik/sqflite/sqflite/doc/sql.md

     [{'item1': 3, 'item2': 4, 'sum': 7}]);
 ```

+Be aware that Android binds argument as String.
+While it works in most cases (in where args), in the example above, the result
+ will be `[{'item1': '3', 'item2': '4', 'sum': 7}]);`.
+We might consider inlining num in the future.

 ## NULL value

 `NULL` is a special value.
 When testing for null in a query you should not do `'WHERE my_col = ?', [null]` but use